fc-ideas/idea-potential/README.md

 ---

 ## 6. A Minimal Generating Set of Research Operations

+Plainly: This section lists the smallest set of generator types used to compare paradigms.

 A minimal basis for comparing connectionist, symbolic, Bayesian, and evolutionary paradigms expands the generator set to cover inference and theory revision: